+Merriam Park is representative of the effort to organize churches as soon as the first lot sales were underway.
 The Saint Paul historic context, "Churches, Synagogues, and Religious Buildings: 1849-1950," notes the interest of established downtown congregations in establishing missions and new churches.
-Between 1884 and 1890 four Protestant congregations acquired lots in the original plat of Merriam Park.
-These congregations, each representing an English-speaking, mainline Protestant denomination, reflected the early demographic of the area, which had a limited number of first-generation European immigrants and apparently no African-American residents.
+142 Between 1884 and 1890 four Protestant congregations acquired lots in the original plat of Merriam Park.
+These congregations, each representing an English-speaking, mainline Protestant denomination, reflected the early demographic of the area, which had a limited number of firstgeneration European immigrants and apparently no African-American residents.

-Catholics also established an early Merriam Park church, just outside the boundaries of the original plat.
+Catholics also established an early church.
 In 1889, the Archdiocese of Saint Paul purchased two lots at the northwest corner of Dayton and Moore Avenues, in Dayton's Second Addition, for construction of the Church of St. Mark.
 Herman Kretz was the architect for the first frame church.
-It was replaced in 1919 with a brick edifice designed by John Comes.
+143 It was replaced in 1919 with a brick edifice designed by John Comes.
+144